-In 2020 I'll be a columnist for ICONnect on public law & technology.
-Below you can find my blogposts.
+I regularly write short contributions and blogposts for different outlets.
+In 2020, I was a columnist for ICONnect on public law & technology.
+Below you can find a selection of my blogposts.

 "In October 2019, the newspaper The Guardian dedicated a full week to the “automation of poverty,” analyzing controversial governmental practices throughout the world that involve employing technology not only to determine welfare eligibility but also to closely monitor welfare recipients.
 The use of digital technology and other surveillance techniques to prevent welfare fraud had also been criticized months earlier by the UN Rapporteur on Extreme Poverty and Human rights, as well as in recent literature on data-driven social security.
 This blogpost continues this discussion, identifying some of the legal problems of automating welfare services, particularly when this automation involves private actors."